 The James Laboratory is located in the Department of Pathology in the Johns Hopkins University School of Medicine.
-Our research focus lies at the intersection of bone pathophysiology and stem cell biology.
+Our research focus lies at the intersection of skeletal pathophysiology and stem cell biology.
 Current subjects of study include bone repair and regeneration, osteoprogenitor cell characterization and use, and neoplastic bone.
 A partial description of current interests is presented below:

 Neural influence on bone formation and repair